-- 1. X was arrested on 2 December 2010 not 6 December 2010 as stated in the first paragraph. - 2.
+- 1. Harvey was arrested on 2 December 2010 not 6 December 2010 as stated in the first paragraph. - 2.
 An automatic suppression order was not put in place by SA Police.
-Instead, section 71A(2) of the Evidence Act operated preventing publication of the name of X. - 3.
-It was not correct to state that the Department could not inform parents whose children attended the metropolitan school OSHC service that X had been charged with a sexual offence.
+Instead, section 71A(2) of the Evidence Act operated preventing publication of Harvey's name. - 3.
+It was not correct to state that the Department could not inform parents whose children attended the Largs Bay OSHC service that Harvey had been charged with a sexual offence.
 As noted earlier, it was entirely lawful for those parents to be informed. - 4.
-While it was correct to state that X was employed by the Governing Council of the school, it was not entirely correct to state that X was not employed by the metropolitan school, if that was intended to imply that X was not employed by the Department.
-In December 2010, X was in fact employed by the Department as a School Services Officer pursuant to a contract that was to expire on 12 December 2010. - 5.
-There are several errors in the sentence that reads
+While it was correct to state that Harvey was employed by the Governing Council of the school, it was not entirely correct to state that Harvey was not employed by the Largs Bay Primary School, if that was intended to imply that

+Harvey was not employed by the Department.
+In December 2010, Harvey was in fact employed by the Department as a School Services Officer pursuant to a contract that was to expire on 12 December 2010.

+5. There are several errors in the sentence that reads